jtpaasch/scram/README.md

  *$ echo "Lorem ipsum" && echo "sit dolor"

-Print how long these commands took to run:

-  #stats

 ```

-This has two commands, each prefixed by an asterisk, and then
-at the end of the file it has a `#stats` directive.
+Note: The format is one space, an asterisk, a dollar sign,
+another space, and then the command.

 Check it with `scram`: